-Ethereum's Other Constituencies
+Although Ethereum, like Bitcoin, makes an effort to conduct its decision-making openly - when those decisions are made in meetings of developers most people are necessarily excluded from direct participation.
+The Ethereum developers make a deliberate effort to listen to the project's stakeholders but ultimately they will make a decision about what's best for the network in consultation with trusted peers, as a kind of technocratic council.
 Other participants in the Ethereum ecosystem implicitly support this approach to governance by deploying consensus-changing upgrades as and when the core developers release them.
 In principle this means that ecosystem participants actively consent to changes in the rules, in practice they have a choice between going along with what the core developers want or being forked off the network onto their own chain (which dies without enough ecosystem support).
 The ETC fork has already established a precedent that the "legitimate Ethereum chain" can be whatever the core developers want it to be, not necessarily the chain which preserved the rules as they were previously agreed.